 Have you ever wanted to combine your love of french fries and cookies into one delicious snack?
 Look no further than Cookie Fries!

-These unique treats are made with a blend of flour, sugar, butter, and chocolate chips, resulting in a crispy outer crust and gooey center.
-Additionally, Cookie Fries come in a variety of flavors such as chocolate chip, macadamia nut, and even bacon and cheddar.
-They make for the perfect salty-sweet treat and can be enjoyed on their own or dipped in your favorite sauce.
+These unique treats blend flour, sugar, butter, and chocolate chips, resulting in a crispy outer crust and gooey center.
+Additionally, Cookie Fries come in a variety of flavors, such as chocolate chip, macadamia nut, and even bacon and cheddar.
+They are the perfect salty-sweet treat and can be enjoyed on their own or dipped in your favorite sauce.

-So next time you’re craving something different and delightful, give Cookie Fries a try.
+So next time you crave something different and delightful, try Cookie Fries.
 You won’t be disappointed.

 Ingredients Needed For Air Fryer Cookie Fries